jmccl/acme-lw/README.md

 g++ main.cpp -lacme_lw -lcurl -lcrypto
 ```

+Be aware that this library blocks on IO and will likely take multiple seconds to issue a certificate.
+Select or create a
+thread being aware of this when using the library.

 #### Security

 The library itself is fairly agnostic about security.
 It doesn't read or write to disk (swapping aside.)
 If you use the library